Friday, October 31, 2014

 Squad Explanation

 -- Johan Cruyff, Ruud Krol, Johan Neesken, Marco Van Basten, Ruud Gullit, Frank Rijkaard and Ronald Koeman were probably automatic selections.
-No need to explain.
-Dennis Bergkamp was also close enough to be an automatic selection.
+No need to explain. was also strong contender for an automatic selection.

 -- Netherlands might have reached the Final of the 2010 World Cup Finals, but I selected more players from the Dutch national team from 1998 to 2006 than the team from 2010 and 2014.
 I thought that they were more talented.
 Edwin De Sar, Jaap Stam, Giovanni Van Bronckhorst, Edgar Davids, Dennis Bergkamp and Ruud Van Nistelrooy were on my team.
 They reached the semi-final of the 1998 World Cups, but underperformed in 2001 when they failed to qualify for the World Cup Finals in 2002.
 I did a 2002 World Cup team for them over here.